 - 3 celery sticks, finely chopped

-- 2 carrots, finely chopped
+- 2 carrots, peeled and finely chopped

 - 5 cloves garlic, minced